eth-sri/abstraqt/README.md

 cd baseline_yp21/v8; bash ./clean.sh; javac Main.java; cd -  # build YP21
 ```

-This takes multiple hours, as it includes running extensive tests and some
+This takes around half a day, as it includes running extensive tests and some
 pre-computation.

 ## Usage